 the entire charting area or partial-area as needed.
 See OverlapMultiAxes.

-If all axes are overlapped into one region, Version 5 added support for vertical
+If all axes are overlapped into one region, there is support vertical

 scrolling in combination with overlapped multiple axes.
 See ScrollingVertZoom.